izenynn/ft_printf/README.md

 ## P.S.

-This project is about 175 hours, and I do it in less than a day becouse I accidentally set a deadline, so please be gentile with my code :")
+This project is estimated that it takes about 175 hours, and I do it in less than a day because I accidentally set a deadline, so please be gentile with my code :")